hemantmudgal/CSharpBasicToAdvanceLevel/AdvanceTopics/EventsAndDelegates/EventAndDelegate.md

         }

 - 4.Event publisher method should be protected, virtual and void and in the naming convetion should be start with "On".nd in the naming convetion should be start with "On".

+- 5.We can achive same thing defining delegate and event with in same line as: public event EventHandler<VideoEventArgs> VideoEncoded;